mkibabu/tutorials/Notes.md

 code that handles the incoming browser requests (from the view), retrieve data from the database and decide what resonse to send back to the view.
 The controller is responsible for providing the data required by the view to render a HTML page.
-It performs business logic and communicates with the database; **the view template should never do any of these**.
+It performs business logic (as defined by the model) and communicates with the database; **the view template should never do any of these**.
 The view should only work with the data provided to it.

 As the data/parameters passed from a view to a controller are dynamic, it follows that the controller should have a dynamic way to pass the response to the view.